Tenkiv/Java-Shared-Library/README.md

 Java-Shared-Library
 ====================

-Base Java library to connect to, control and read data from Tekdaqcs.
+Base Java library containg the classes used by both the [Tekdaqc-Java-Library](https://github.com/Tenkiv/Tekdaqc-Java-Library) and the [Tekdaqc-Android-Library](https://github.com/Tenkiv/Tekdaqc-Android-Library) for connectinga dn managing Tekdaqcs.

 Join [Intelligent Automation, Computer Interface, & DAQ Community](https://plus.google.com/u/0/communities/109351353187504550254) on [![DAQ Community on Google Plus](https://ssl.gstatic.com/images/icons/gplus-16.png)](https://plus.google.com/u/0/communities/109351353187504550254) to stay up-to-date on the latest news.

-## Using the Tekdaqc Java Library
+## Java-Shared-Library

 ### Dependencies
 * [Apache Commons Net Library](http://commons.apache.org/proper/commons-net/) _NOTE: This is currently included in the repository_
+* Intellij Annotations Library _NOTE: This is currently included in the repository_

 ### Setup

-1. Clone or download a copy of the Tekdaqc Android Library source code.
+1. Clone or download a copy of the Java-Shared-Library source code.
-2. Import the Tekdaqc Java Library project into Eclipse.
-3. In your project's build path settings, add a project reference to Tekdaqc Java Library.
+2. Build library using Gradle.
+3. Upload to local Maven repo.
+4. It is now ready to use in the [Tekdaqc-Java-Library](https://github.com/Tenkiv/Tekdaqc-Java-Library), the [Tekdaqc-Android-Library](https://github.com/Tenkiv/Tekdaqc-Android-Library), or for your own Tekdaqc control software.

 ## More Information